 In the morning, we left Luxor on a flight to Cairo for our final day in the capital city.
 After the short flight, we headed to the Coptic (Christian) area of the city.
 We visited historic churches and a synagogue, along with the huge mosque of Al-Azhar.
 In the afternoon, headed to the famous and enormous Khan al-Khalili market, where we made a few purchases and got some awesome henna tattoos just for fun.

 Day 12 of our Egypt itinerary brought an end to our time in Cairo.
 We flew southeast to the resort area of Sharm el Sheikh on the Red Sea for a couple of days of complete relaxation after our great time touring all the historical sites.
 On our 13th day in Egypt, we fulfilled a long-held dream of scuba diving in Sharm el Sheikh, followed by one more day of beach time.

 Sadly, day 15 marked the end of our time in Egypt.
 We left Sharm el-Sheikh bound for Cairo and then boarded our international flights, changed by our experience in this great country.

-Tour Operator: While we normally plan all of our trips independently, this time we selected a small group trip with Intrepid Travel.
+While we normally plan all of our trips independently, this time we selected a small group trip with Intrepid Travel.
+Due to the recent revolution, we kept asking ourselves is it safe to travel to Egypt?
+Traveling with a well-known company like Intrepid helped put our mind at ease.
 We booked our own trip to Sharm el-Sheikh and found our own hotel there.

-Travel Insurance: Visiting Egypt was a trip of a lifetime.
+Visiting Egypt was a trip of a lifetime.
 However, given the timing to the Egyptian Revolution, we were very worried about trip cancellation and also medical evacuation, so we bought travel insurance from Travel Guard.